LooDaHu/ARORA_General_-Introduction/Welcome file.md

 ```
 Note:
  1. The file structure of the application should like this figure.
 And please remeber those 		   files are vital for the application, and do not delete them casually, except migration files.
 And I will explain why migration files as
  2. There are five files with STAR notation need us to work on.

-## Create files and folders

-The file explorer is accessible using the button in left corner of the navigation bar.
-You can create a new file by clicking the **New file** button in the file explorer.
-You can also create folders by clicking the **New folder** button.
+Let's get into there.

+## Models.py

 ## Switch to another file